 - 1. Search the SIMP JIRA for an open ticket that is relevant to the issue or open a new one. - 2.
 Use the GitHub GUI to fork and clone the repository (we'll use pupmod-simp-iptables for the rest of this walkthrough) - 3.
-Clone the repo you want to work on:

-- git clone git@github.com:<YOUR_GITHUB_NAME>/pupmod-simp-iptables iptables - 4.
+Clone the repo you want to work on: - git clone git@github.com:<YOUR_GITHUB_NAME>/pupmod-simp-iptables iptables - 4.
 Enter the directory and create a feature branch: git checkout -b SIMP-XXXX - 5.
 Do your work!
-(Including tests, of course) - 6.
+(Including tests, of course) - See gsg-contributors_guide-contribution_procedure-testing_your_submissions for detailed guidance on test procedures. - 6.
 Commit your work.
 We will squash your pull request into one commit when we merge it, so you can use as many commits as you'd like.